Share :

-While they may seem similar at first glance, there are important differences between these two channels that can impact the effectiveness of your messaging strategy.
+There are important distinctions between these two channels, and they can have an impact on the effectiveness of your messaging strategy.

-SMS (Short Messages Service) lets you send text messages of up to 160 characters to your customers (longer messages are possible, but several credits will be deducted).
-They appear in the native messaging application of the user's device.
-Unlike push notifications, which by their very nature require the installation of an application, SMS notifications can be sent to any cell phone.
+SMS (Short Message Service) lets you send text messages of up to 160 characters to your customers (longer messages can be sent, but several SMS are then counted).
+They appear in the device's native messaging application, unlike push notifications, which by their very nature require the installation of an application.
+What's more, SMS notifications can be sent to any cell phone.

 Push notifications, on the other hand, are brief alerts triggered by an application that the customer has already downloaded.
-The user's phone must be a smartphone.
-It's not necessarily necessary for the application to be open for the alert to appear, in the form of banners, alerts or pop-ups.
+The user's phone must therefore be a smartphone.
+It's not necessarily necessary for the application to be active for the alert to appear, in the form of banners, alerts or pop-ups.

-On both channels, it is necessary for users to have chosen to receive the messages.
-Until recently, it was still possible to start sending push notifications without recipients having to provide explicit written consent, but on IOS and from Android 13 onwards, consent is now mandatory.
+On both channels, it is necessary for users to have opted-in to receive messages.
+Until recently, it was still possible to start sending push notifications without recipients having to provide explicit written consent, but on IOS and Android from Android 13 onwards, consent is now mandatory.

-In the case of notifications by SMS, explicit customer consent generally implies that customers give their consent by providing their telephone number or by subscribing to a mailing list.
+In the case of SMS notifications, explicit consent generally implies that customers give their consent by providing their telephone number or by subscribing to a mailing list.

-However, in terms of subscription rates, SMS and push notifications are not the same!
-Subscription rates for push notifications vary from 0.5% to 15%, depending on device and industry (source: Mobile Services), while those for SMS are close to 70%.
+However, in terms of subscription rates, SMS and push notification are not the same!
+Subscription rates for push notifications vary from 0.5% to 15%, depending on the device and industry, while those for SMS approach 70%. (source: Mobile Services)

-In a conventional configuration, SMS is visible on a locked screen and triggers a ringing tone or vibration when it is received.
-This means maximum visibility.
-When a SMS is received, users can read, click on a link or reply.
+In a classic configuration, the SMS is visible on a locked screen and triggers a ringtone or vibration when received.
+This ensures maximum visibility.
+On receiving an SMS, users can read, click on a link or reply.

-In terms of engagement, push notifications still have a lot to offer.
+In terms of engagement, push notifications still have some advantages over SMS.
 It can include action buttons, deep links and allows users to perform actions directly within the application.
 All without changing environment, for a seamless experience.

 Push notifications can easily be ignored or deleted without being read, whereas SMS are often opened and read immediately upon receipt (90% are read within 4 minutes).
 For important or urgent messages, SMS is therefore preferable.

-SMS is a well-established and familiar form of communication for most cell phone users.
+SMS are familiar to most cell phone users.
 They are integrated into every phone's standard messaging application.
 On the other hand, recipients have less control over their preferences regarding your communications, and usually only have the option of subscribing or unsubscribing.

 With push notifications, the user is king.
 They have a great deal of control over the type of notification they receive, how they receive them, and how the messages appear on their device.

-In both cases, companies can use user base segmentation to send targeted, personalized messages based on users' preferences, behaviors or demographics.
-This enables more personalized, relevant and tailored messages to be delivered, improving engagement.
+In both cases, companies can segment the user base to send targeted, personalized messages based on user preferences, behaviors or demographics.
+This makes it possible to deliver relevant, tailored messages, which in turn improves engagement.

 When it comes to personalizing the messages themselves, SMS can include variables such as $name, $first name, $mail, $product...
 The text and potential links in the message can therefore be personalized according to these variables.
 SMS 's sender can also be personalized .

 Push notifications, meanwhile, offer a more visual and interactive way of engaging with users.
-They can include rich media, such as images or videos, and can be personalized with brand elements to create a more immersive experience.
+They can include rich media, such as images or videos, and can be personalized with brand elements to create an immersive experience.

 Scope and accessibility